National Emergency Laparotomy Audit (NELA)

 • All sections need to be complete for the audit data to be submitted.

-There is no subscription to be paid in order to participate in NELA; the data entry tool is provided at no cost to participating hospitals within England and Wales.
+There is no subscription to be paid in order to participate in NELA; the data entry tool is provided at no cost to participating hospitals within England, Wales and Northern Ireland.
 All data is analysed by NELA and results provided to hospitals at no cost.
 Hospitals will need to cover the actual cost of data collection themselves.

 However, because NELA also includes elements of quality improvement activity, there are benefits to trusts as the quality of care improves.